 They should order one ticket for your guest with special needs and another ticket for someone to accompany that person.
-For example, if a grandparent will be attending the ceremony in a wheelchair, two Wheelchair Tickets should be requested.
+For example, if a grandparent will be attending the ceremony and needs special seating arrangements, 2 Special Needs Tickets should be requested.
 Similarly, if a pair of guests needs seats with back support, please order three Special Needs Tickets so that they can be assisted by a member of your party.
-Due to high demand, there is a limited supply of these types of tickets to sit together due to the limited supply.
+Due to high demand, there is a limited supply of these types of tickets to sit together.

 How can we make adjustments to the ticket request if our plans change?

 What if there is severe weather on Sunday morning?

 All general admission tickets and special needs tickets become VOID if the University's Severe Weather Plan is implemented on Sunday.
 Due to space limitations, each graduating student is issued a limited amount of Severe Weather Tickets.
 These should only be distributed to your guests if severe weather requires the University to move the Stadium ceremony to the Purcell Pavilion of the Joyce Center.
-An announcement concerning the implementation of the Severe Weather Plan will be made by 7:00 a.m. on Sunday morning.
+An announcement concerning the implementation of the Severe Weather Plan will be made by 7:30 a.m. on Sunday morning.
 Guests without a Severe Weather Ticket may view a live broadcast in the Joyce Center's North Dome, in DeBartolo Hall, or other close buildings as announced.
-Guests with a Severe Weather Ticket who have special seating needs should go to the south side of the Joyce Center to the Main Gate, enter the Purcell Pavilion doors in the center, and seek directions from an usher.
+Guests with a Severe Weather Ticket who have special seating needs should go to the south side of the Joyce Center to the Main Gate (Gate 9), enter the Purcell Pavilion doors in the center, and seek directions from an usher.
 Further information can be found on the Severe Weather Plan page.

 When should my guests arrive at the Stadium on Sunday morning?